Cam0505/CamOnDagsterDbt/README.md

 Installs dbt

-Runs dbt build using a temporary DuckDB path  (To be Added
+Runs dbt build using a temporary DuckDB path

 Fails if any models or dependencies are missing

-⚠️ Note: Since the DuckDB file isn't stored in the repo, and no source tables are seeded in CI, only isolated models that don’t rely on source freshness will pass.
+⚠️ Note: Since the DuckDB file isn't stored in the repo, and no source tables are seeded in CI, only isolated models that don’t rely on source data will pass (Dim_Date).

+🔐 Secrets
+CI uses the following GitHub secret:

+Secret Name	Purpose
+DBT_DUCKDB_PATH	Path to DuckDB file in CI workflow

+📝 Notes
+The .duckdb database file is ignored from git (.gitignore)

+profiles.yml is stored inside dbt/ and not committed for security

+This repo is meant for local development and experimentation